Pitt Seed Projects Questions and Answers

 What is the time commitment for the cohort sessions?

-There will be six cohort sessions.
-Each session will last about two hours.
-The first half will allow applicants to refine their ideas; the second half will be dedicated to promoting peer discussions and answering questions.
+There will be six cohort sessions, lasting two hours each.
+The first half will allow applicants to refine their ideas; the second half will be dedicated to peer collaborations.

 When will decisions for Phase 2 be announced?